unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 If necessary, the user can modify an existing extrapolation methods by subclassing one of the :ref:`built-in factories <built-in-factories>`.

-Alternatively, a new adaptive extrapolation method can be derived from the abstract class :class:`.Factory`.
+Alternatively, a new adaptive extrapolation method can be derived from the abstract class :class:`.BaseFactory`.
 In this case its core methods must be implemented:
 ``self.next``, ``self.push``, ``self.is_converged``, ``self.reduce``, etc.
 Typically, the ``self.__init__`` method must be overridden.